×

 Pink Discharge

-Pink discharge is vaginal discharge with a pink or deeper red colour.
+Pink discharge is vaginal discharge with a pink or deeper red color.
 Usually, fresh blood interacts with your regular vaginal discharge to cause a pink discharge.
 Pink discharge can have various origins, such as growths in your uterus, scrapes or tears in your vagina or cervix, and ulcers on your vulva.
-Pink discharge generally signifies the presence of implantation or other menstrual-related spotting, or it may indicate vaginal discomfort or cervical haemorrhage.
+Pink discharge generally signifies the presence of implantation or another menstrual-related spotting, or it may indicate vaginal discomfort or cervical hemorrhage.

 The most frequent causes of pink discharge are listed below: